An Empirical Study of Topic Transition in Dialogue: Introduction

 \section{Introduction}

-Human-human conversation consists of multiple natural topic transitions, from introductions, to topics of interest, and on to leave talking, and thus relies on topic change and shading mechanisms to allow participants to maintain and change topics\footnote{Our annotated dataset and models do not differentiate between the types of topic transition (change, shift, shading, fading etc.) depicted in Gardner's model \cite{Gardner_1984}.
+Human conversation consists of multiple natural topic transitions, from introductions, to topics of interest, and on to leave talking, and thus relies on topic change and shading mechanisms to allow participants to maintain and change topics\footnote{Our annotated dataset and models do not differentiate between the types of topic transition (change, shift, shading, fading etc.) depicted in Gardner's model \cite{Gardner_1984}.
 For simplicity, this paper uses `topic transition' to describe all forms.
 Where necessary, it uses specific terms to differentiate.}.
+An example of topic transition can be seen in Figure 1, participants first begin by talking about each others age, then move on to the places participants want to visit and finally moving on to talking about the state of Arizona in the USA.
 Although topic transition has been studied in linguistics for decades \citep{Gardner_1984, Lambrecht_1996, riou2015methodology, Van_Dijk_1977}, there are only a few corpora based studies investigating the nature of topic change.
 This is because of the labour intensive task of manually annotating datasets.
-Even though the task of annotation is labour intensive and manual, it is necessary to empirically understand how participants engage in topic transition.
+Even though the task of annotation is labour intensive and manual, it is necessary to empirically understand how human participants engage in topic transition in a conversation.
 Towards this end, this work annotates $215$ conversations from the Switchboard \cite{Godfrey_Holliman_1993} corpus and studies different aspects of topic transition.

-Topic transition is phenomenon of transitioning from one topic to another as can be seen in Figure 1.
-In the example, handpicked from a conversation from switchboard, it is observed that participants first begin by talking about each others age, then move on to the places participants want to visit and finally moving on to talking about the state of Arizona in the USA.
+To the authors best knowledge, this is the the largest quantitative study conducted on the nature of topic transition in social conversations till date.

 Below, we explore the motivation, background and related work.
 We then describe empirical findings in the corpus, followed by modelling topic transition and evaluating it on in-domain ($id$) and out-of-domain ($ood$) test sets.